pragneshbarik/devfolio/README.md

 pip install lxml html5lib bs4
 ```
 4. Clone the folder.
-5. Just copy all driver faces to recognized the folders named "Face Data".
+5. Copy all driver faces to be recognized to the folders named "Face Data".
 6. Run the .ipynb script.

 ## Demo

-I will upload a demo video explaining all the functionality of our project
+I will upload a youtube video explaining all the functionality of our project.